What Is a Tarsal Coalition?

 - Local corticosteroid injection

-When conservative management has been exhausted, surgical options should be considered.
+Surgical options may be considered after non-surgical treatments have been exhausted.
 The type of surgery will depend on the location and size of the coalition, the presence of any arthritis at the joints near the coalition, and the expectations and

 activity level of the patient.

-Resection of the coalition is performed to decrease pain and improve motion between the affected bones.
+In a resection procedure, your foot and ankle orthopaedic surgeon will remove the TC and replace it with muscle or tissue from another part of the body.
+The goal of this procedure is to decrease pain and improve motion between the affected bones.
 Younger patients tend to do better with resection of a coalition.
-If the coalition is large or if arthritis is present, your surgeon may suggest a

 A walking cast or boot is used to protect the surgical site.
 If a fusion procedure is performed, a longer period of immobilization and non-weightbearing is necessary.
 This is followed by physical therapy to restore range of motion and strength.
 Arch supports or orthotics also can be helpful in stabilizing the joint, even after surgery.
 Although it may take up to a year to fully recover, most patients